vfreex/kube-nextcloud/README.md

 5. It is compatible with OpenShift by supporting for running as any UID.
 6. Filelocking is disabled.
 7. Doesn't suffer from [I/O speed loss after interrupted large file downloads](https://github.com/nextcloud/server/issues/15055).
+8. Disabled permission checks on `config` and `data` directories because they are not reasonable for Kuburnetes volumes.

 For more information, check out <https://github.com/nextcloud/docker/issues/381>.